 Frequently Asked Questions

-How do I add packages to my own Linux filesystem?
+How do I add packages to my Linux filesystem?

 Method 1: Using local.conf (Recommended)

-After finding the recipe name, add it to your image by appending this line to conf/local.conf:
+Add the package to your image by appending this line to conf/local.conf:

 IMAGE_INSTALL:append = " ethtool"